My father used to take me to the Dallas Symphony Orchestra children’s concerts in McFarlin Auditorium at SMU when I was young.

 We stopped at his office on the way home.
 Before we got out of the car, my dad doubled over and said, “Oh God, not now!”
 I didn’t know what to do.
 I sat frozen until he felt well enough to walk inside and retrieve some papers.

 On my last night in Dallas, my father took me to hear pianist Alicia de Larrocha give a concert in McFarlin Auditorium.
-My dad wanted me to wear my Navy dress blue uniform, the double-breasted navy blue jacket with lieutenant commander stripes on the sleeves.
+My dad wanted me to wear my dress uniform, the double-breasted navy blue jacket with gold lieutenant commander stripes on the sleeves.

 I complied; but as I was dressing, I discovered that one of the brass buttons was missing from the front of the jacket.
 I told my dad I couldn’t wear the uniform with a missing button.
 I let protocol overrule my dad’s desire to show me off at the concert.
 No one would have noticed the missing button.

 We parked by the Sinclair gas station in Snider Plaza and started walking.
 We were running late, so I took a shortcut up through the trees, expecting my dad to follow.
 “I can’t go that fast!” he said behind me.
 I waited impatiently for him to catch up.
 We attended the concert and went home.

 The next morning, my mom took a photo of me and my dad standing in the driveway.
 In the photo, I’m looking self-conscious in my dress blues—I must have found the button—and he is beaming.
 Before I got in the car for my mother to drive me to the airport, he hugged me and said “The embrasso.”
 He always cloaked his hugs in that fractured Spanish word.

 I decided not to fly home from Germany that Christmas because I expected my parents to visit me in April.
 I regret that decision because my dad died of a heart attack on January 1 at age 72, the same age I am now.